pediRAM/DirectoryFingerPrintingLibrary/Documentation/manual.en.md

  DirectoryFingerPrinting.dll | 2023-05-13 18:08.54 | 28160  | 1.0.0.0      | 8d8f029d9a43b2993377f8658c296d3cc32e29cf
  System.IO.Hashing.dll       | 2022-10-18 16:34.48 | 31360  | 7.0.22.51805 | 8edf3a7714ed9971396b87b8f057656f0b2c38f4
  ```
+ With such an information (like in the table above), you can recognize changes to a directory, like:
+ 1. Which (if any) files have been added or removed?
+ 2. Which files (if any) have been modified and how?\
+     2.1 Content, Size or Version
+     2.2 Timestamps (creation, last modification, last access)

+ # How is dfp.exe used?
  First you save the fingerprint of your directory.
 Later you can run ***dfp.exe*** to compare the fingerprint file
- whith the content of your directory now.
+ whith the current content of your directory.
 And so, you can check if something has changed (or not), and if what
- exactly, like this:
+ exactly has changed, like this:
  ```
 - File2.txt (File removed)
 - Sub_Dir\File4.txt (File removed)